pragma-org/PDRs/PDR-0002-Voting/README.md

 ### Positive outcomes

+- Clarity in decision-making: a public voting process ensures that all board members and interested parties know how decisions are made.
+  This process will reduce confusion and improve governance.
+- Transparency: Recording votes and maintaining minutes allow everyone to review the decision-making.
+- Consistency: A formalized process helps that decision-making is consistent across different meetings.
+- Efficiency: Clear rules for quorum and tie-breaking help to reduce the time on procedural issues.

 ### Negative outcomes

+- More bureaucracy: the voting process may slow down the decision making due to the reliance on meetings.
+- Deadlocks: when there is a tie, absent members may cause further delays of important decisions
+- Attendance requirement: board members' attendance is more important, especially for the quorum and tie-breaking procedure.
+- Temporary board members: temporary board members may lead to inconsistency in decision-making as they may not know all the issues behind the decisions.

 ## Discussion points
 <!-- Summarizes, a posteriori, the major discussion points that gravitates around the decision -->

 [Archive]: https://github.com/pragma-org/PDRs/tree/main/.validityreview